 So until then, how can we get in touch with you?
 How can we talk to you about these amazing virtual sessions, or find out some of these tips that you share all of that?

-Jennie Wright 33:18
+Jennie Wright 33:54

 Everything's linked off your business page.

-Alyson Lex 33:20
+Alyson Lex 33:56

 Jennie Wright 34:27

 Absolutely.
 And I will say that Jenny is incredibly accessible.
 And not only that, she is also incredibly supportive.
-So she is supported Alison and I, when we've been promoting things, you know, she sees a post, she's always one of the first people to like it, share, you know, comment on it.
+So she is supported Alison and I when we've been promoting things, you know, she sees a post.
+She's always one of the first people to like it, share it, you know, comment on it.
 And, you know, that means a lot.
 So we appreciate that quite a bit.
 So

 thank you.
 I appreciate both of you.
 So thanks for having me.

-Jennie Wright 34:14
+Jennie Wright 34:50

 this is a conversation that we could dive even deeper to and we will.
-We love the fact that we talked about these, all the different modalities that we can do as entrepreneurs.
-It's brilliant. just brilliant.
+We love the fact that we talked about These are all the different modalities that we can do as entrepreneurs.
+It's really just brilliant.
 And just want to say thank you so much.
 So thanks for listening, everybody.
 If you haven't already, please do subscribe to the podcast.
 Easy.
 Just grab that go where you're listening to podcasts and hit the subscribe button so you never miss another episode of the System to THRIVE with Alison and myself.
 And thank you so much, guys.
 We'll be back answering another big question.
 Next time.